 Despite traveling at extremely fast speeds, NASCAR cars don’t have airbags as a form of protection for drivers.
-This article will explore the history of airbags in race cars, the reasoning behind not having airbags, risks that come with not having airbags, and alternative safety measures in NASCAR.
+This article will explore the reasoning behind not having airbags and alternative safety measures in NASCAR.

-There are so many safety measures incorporated into NASCAR cars that it is not necessary to have airbags as well.
-The effectiveness of safety measures in race cars simply outweighs the need to have airbags.
-Safety precautions such as the roll cage, five-point seat belt, window net, roof flap, restrictor plate, and driver's gear help keep race participants safe.
-Race cars are also built in a way to minimize the amount of force that drivers take on.
-Besides this major reason, airbags may only hinder the performance of NASCAR drivers.
-During a race, a driver may hit a serious bump, which could deploy an airbag and become a serious distraction.
-In addition, NASCAR drivers can drive at fast enough speeds that airbags won't be deployed quickly enough before impact is made with other objects.
+There are so many safety measures incorporated into NASCAR cars that it is not necessary to have airbags, as the effectiveness of safety measures in race cars outweighs the need to have them.
+Safety precautions such as the roll cage, seven-point seat harness, window net, roof flap, and HANS device help keep race participants safe.
+Race cars are built in a way to minimize the force loads that drivers experience.

 Rather than having airbags, NASCAR cars are built with other safety features to keep drivers safe.
-First off, the frame of the car itself is built out of collapsable parts that are meant to absorb the shock of crashing into objects at high speeds.
+First off, the frame of the car itself is built out of rigid parts that are meant to absorb the shock of crashing into objects at high speeds.
 The strong middle section is called a roll cage and is used to protect the drivers.
 The driver’s seat is attached to the roll cage to ensure complete attachment to the foundation of the car.
-The seat belt is a part of a five-point harness system that keeps drivers directly in place.
-Window nets allow easy access out of the car without allowing arms to flail.
+The seat belt is a five-point harness system that keeps drivers in place.
+Window nets allow easy egress from the car while protecting the drivers from debris.

 Perhaps one of the most important safety precautions is a harness collar made of carbon fiber called a HANS device.
-This harness is worn on the upper body of drivers and helps minimize the amount of force that is put on a driver’s neck during a crash.
+This harness is worn around drivers’ helmets and helps minimize the amount of force that is put on a driver’s neck during a crash.
 All of these devices exist to help protect participants in a very dangerous sport.
 Airbags no longer serve a purpose when drivers are being protected in many other ways.